ThuyLe2410/ThuyLe2410/README.md

 I have over 5 years of experience working as a Financial Data Analyst and Risk Management Analyst at a bank.
 I have self-taught expertise in **Big data analytics**, **Data engineering**, and **Machine learning**.

+🧑‍💻 I have a passion for analyzing data and data storytelling, leveraging my skills to uncover insights and drive business decisions.

-🧑‍💻 I have a passion for working with different technologies and platforms.
+I enjoy working with different technologies and platforms.
 My current favorites are:

 - Excel / SQL / PostgreSQL / MySQL / Python
 - Tableau / PowerBI, Metabase